Events

 Afrocats x Whitworth

-February half-termAfrocats join us during the February half-term in collaboration with the Whitworth.
+May half-termAfrocats join us during the May half-term in collaboration with the Whitworth.
 We hope you enjoy three fun-filled days of drumming, dance, and creative arts workshops.
-And, listen to our cultural music echoing through the galleries; making everyone feel welcome.
+And, listen to our cultural music echoing through the galleries, making everyone feel welcome.

 Read more